eiriklv/react-native-versions/README.md

 # TODO

-* Set the current JS version in NSUserDefaults
-* Don't download a new bundle if the current version matches the latest remote version
+* Error handling
-* Add try/catch or other mechanism to handle bundle loading errors and fall back to main.jsbundle
+* native code to fall back to main.jsbundle when a remote bundle fails to load
+* Prompt user for input about updating

+# IDEAS

-* Update AppDelegate.m to use updater in production
+* Use react-native-overlay to keep default updater UI on top